Morrison government: Economy

 Morrison had been Treasurer in the Turnbull government, and was succeeded by Josh Frydenberg in the role.
 In September, Treasurer Frydenberg announced that the government would deliver a smaller budget deficit than forecast for 2017–18, and that the budget was on track to return to balance by 2019–20.
-The Final Budget Outcome deficit of $10.1 billion was $19.3bn smaller than predicted, and the smallest recorded since the Global Financial Crisis.
+The Final Budget Outcome deficit of $10.1 billion was $19.3bn smaller than predicted, and the smallest recorded since the 2008 financial crisis.
 The result had been assisted by larger tax intakes and less spending on social security than expected.
 The Treasurer credited the result to the Coalition's economic management with real spending growth down to its lowest level in half a century.
 In October 2018, The Economist described Australia as possessing "the world’s most successful economy".

 The "tampon tax": the Goods and Services Tax applied to feminine hygiene products, will be removed as of 1 January 2019.

 The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was handed down in February, with 76 recommendations.
 There were only five remaining sitting days in Parliament, so there is little time for a legislative response before the election.
 Labor has indicated that it intends to work with the crossbench to extend the sitting days for Parliament, however, Christopher Pyne, speaking for the government, has pointed out that these laws are complex and should not be rushed through.